mig-byte/N-Tool-Project/README.md

 ## 🎯 Who This Tool Is For

-- This tool is intended for beginner use and to solidy foundational skills in analysing network statistics
+- This tool is intended for beginner use and to solidify foundational skills in analysing network statistics

 ## 🛠️ Future Plans
 The following features are planned for future releases: